- Can I contact you directly?

 |Other Android email@example.com|

 If you have sync issues, it would be very good to find a reliable way to reproduce the problem.
-Everything is much easier if I can see it on my device myself.
-I’d also like to get the app log file which contains detailed information about the sync operation.
+Everything is much easier if we can see it on our test devices ourselves.
+We’d also like to get the app log file which contains detailed information about the sync operation.
 Please go to Settings / Support, enable logging, reproduce the problem, then go back to Settings / Support and select Send Log File.
 Choose GMail or whatever you use as email client in the list of choices.
-The log file is created and saved at the root of the device storage.
-When you send the log file, tell what you did, step-by-step and the names of problematic files/folders so that I can look for them in the log file.
+When you send the log file, tell us what you did, step-by-step and the names of problematic files/folders so that we can look for them in the log file.

-The log file does not contain your login credentials to cloud storage services.
+The log file does not contain your login credentials to storage services.

-I bought the upgrade on one device but it’s not recognized by your app on my other devices
+I bought the upgrade but it’s not recognized anymore

 Write access to external SD card on Android 5.0 (Lollipop) and Later

 Android 5.0 and later allows apps to write to the SD card, but users must enable the write access themselves.
 There is also a known system crash bug which happens on some devices if the SD card doesn’t have a disk name.
 Please read SD Card on Android 5.0 and Later.
 You also find info how to workaround the crash bug there.